rabdill/bishop/README.md

 ## The project
-Bishop's Map is a Javascript-based interactive fiction engine designed for allowing text adventure games to be played in a browser.
+Bishop (formerly "Bishop's Map") is a Javascript-based interactive fiction engine designed for allowing text adventure games to be played in a browser.
 The engine itself is entirely client-based, which means the work is performed entirely by the player's web browser and server-based code isn't necessary for successful operation.

-**Bishop's Map is not production-ready.** It is still very much a work in progress, and even a cursory peek at [the project's Issues page](https://github.com/rabdill/bishops_map/issues?q=is%3Aopen+is%3Aissue) will show you how far we still have to go.
+**Bishop is not production-ready.** It is still very much a work in progress, and even a cursory peek at [the project's Issues page](https://github.com/rabdill/bishops_map/issues?q=is%3Aopen+is%3Aissue) will show you how far we still have to go.
 Check out the changelog for info on how things are going and what works where, but there are still gaps in the engine's capabilities.

 In addition, *you should expect multiple breaking changes between now and the 1.0 release.* The changelog *should* make ample notes of what is changing and what upgrade dangers might arise, but the project's versioning won't be [semantically meaningful](http://semver.org/) until after 1.0.

 ## Implementation
 Authors define the entirety of their game logic in a file called gamedata.js.
-For documentation on syntax and game logic, check out [the Bishop's Map wiki](https://github.com/rabdill/bishops_map/wiki).
-Once the game has been designed, all a player needs to do is open an HTML file that links together the Bishop's Map code with the game data.
+For documentation on syntax and game logic, check out [the Bishop wiki](https://github.com/rabdill/bishops_map/wiki).
+Once the game has been designed, all a player needs to do is open an HTML file that links together the Bishop code with the game data.

 When building the gameplay page, the included "index.html.sample" should be helpful in determining basic requirements, but they are here as well:
 * You need a page called "index.html" to host your game.
-All out-of-the-box functionality of Bishop's Map can run on a single HTML page.
+All out-of-the-box functionality of Bishop can run on a single HTML page.
 There is a sample of one of these in the "extras" directory.
-* You may need to include as many as five Bishop's Map Javascript files for the game to operate properly:
+* You may need to include as many as five Bishop Javascript files for the game to operate properly:
   * "gamedata.js" and "bishops_map.js" are mandatory, and should be loaded in that order.
   * Including "bishops_map.js.min" instead of "bishops_map.js" should work the same way, but reduce the size of the file loaded by the client by about half.
   * Include "automation.js" after the other two if you are still in a testing phase.
 Including the file does not mean the tests will be fired every time the game is loaded (you need to set `debugMode = true` for that), but it keeps you from needing to remember to include it whenever you want to run a check.